Wildcat Transfer Checklist

 - PTK Membership Scholarship of $1,000/year, renewable

-- Choose from residence halls or campus apartments
+- Choose from residence halls or on-campus apartments

-- Live with students like you in a caring community
+- Live with students like you in a supportive community

 - Get support from trained professional staff

 Transfer Credit Policy